StirlingLabs/MsQuic.Net/README.md

 ## 🐣 Lifecycle

 - PRs that further the project's goals are encouraged!
 - The intent is to support the current [MsQuic](https://github.com/microsoft/msquic) release.
+- All native binaries are built by Microsoft and packaged into NuPkg by our CI.
-- Release versions follow our internal [numbering](https://github.com/StirlingLabs/Version.Net) system.
+- Release versions of MsQuic.Net follow our internal [numbering](https://github.com/StirlingLabs/Version.Net) system, while the native bindings naturally follow Microsoft's release numbering.

 Developed by [Stirling Labs](https://stirlinglabs.github.io).